zihzhan/microsoft-graph-docs/api-reference/beta/api/driveitem-list-permissions.md

 The **permissions** relationship of DriveItem cannot be expanded as part of a call to [get DriveItem](driveitem-get.md) or a collection of DriveItems.
 You must access the permissions property directly.

-## Error responses

-Read the [Error Responses][error-response] topic for more information about how errors are returned.

 [error-response]: /graph/errors